 Although it was available for a short period of time to some other applicants, this ‘new way’ is now available solely for those applying within the UK under the Student or Child Student routes who have provided their fingerprints to UKVI since July 2015.

 Instead of having to attend a biometrics appointment, applicants are able to ‘reuse’ their fingerprints which were recorded in a previous application.
 Through the app, applicants can also submit a live facial image (a ‘selfie’) and take a picture of their travel document.
-Further information is available here and here.
+Further information is available on the UK Government and UKVCAS and websites.

 The app is free to download and operates on Android devices which have a camera with a minimum of five megapixels and runs Android 7.0 and above, or certain Apple devices (iPhone 6 and above) which have iOS 12 and above.
-A helpful Frequently Asked Questions page is available here.
+Answers to some common queries can be found on the UKVCAS FAQ page.

 Those applying under different categories are now no longer able to use the IDV app and must book a UKVCAS appointment.